Getting to know your new home

 Ventilation System

 Your home may have a ventilation system installed, this will either be a Positive Input Ventilation (PIV) system or a Mechanical Ventilation with Heat Recovery (MVHR) system.
 These ventilation systems help to control condensation and dampness in your home and they work by pushing air out of the home and replacing it with fresh, filtered air.
 You should not switch the unit off as it monitors itself to optimise air quality and energy without your help.
-Ventilation system running costs are extremely low.

 Any ventilation system installed in your home will be checked and serviced regularly by a suitably qualified person so that your home remains well ventilated and complies with warranty requirements.